Olive Young (actress)

-Olive Young (June 21, 1903 – October 5, 1940), sinocized as Aili Yang (楊愛立) on the movie screen, was an American-born film actress in China.
+Olive Young (楊愛立 (Yáng Àilì); (Note: Romanized variously as Oye Lup Young, Aili Yang, Ai-Lee Yang, and Ayli Yang on the movie screen.)
+June 21, 1903 – October 5, 1940) was an American-born film actress in China.

 Of Chinese ancestry, she visited China, where she may have been the first female motion picture photographer and movie director in China.
 Later in life she became an American actress and a touring Blues singer.
 A cover-girl for Liangyou pictorial magazine, she was labeled a flapper, a career woman, part of the movement of modern independent women worldwide which also included China's "new-age woman" (新時代女性) or "modern miss" (摩登小姐), and the Japanese "modern girl".

 In 1926 she broke the taboo against kissing in Chinese movies, causing Chinese moviegoers to "gasp".

 Childhood

 Olive Young was born in St. Joseph, Missouri, to a Chinese-American family.
 Her father Dr. M. F. Young (Mon Fung Young) was born in California and worked as a doctor, running ads in the newspapers advertising his use of Chinese herbal medicines as cures for female diseases, chronic diseases, sexual weakness, kidney and stomach problems, nervous headaches, and rheumatism.
 Her mother, Chun She Young, a native of China was a housewife.
 Mrs. Young was listed as Georgia Young, in the 1910 U.S. Census in Kansas City (Ward 6), born in Missouri; however Olive listed her mother as born in China on the 1930 U.S. Census.
 When Olive was a girl, her parents took her to live in China for "a number of years", staying in Hong Kong.
 Afterward she attended school for a year in San Francisco and two more in Excelsior Springs, Missouri, before entering Christian College in Excelsior Springs.

 She came to public attention in October 1920 when she was "sixteen" and tried to elope.
 The newspaper said she was 16, but if she was born in July 1903, she would have been 17.
 She had to be carried back to her father, who tried to have the White-Slave Traffic Act used against the man she wanted to marry, who was 20.
 She was sent afterward to a boarding school in Salt Lake City.